SAFETY ACT CONSULTANTS

 More and more procurements, in both the private and governmental sectors, require SAFETY Act consideration, qualification or eligibility.
 This trend is expected to increase and is actually addressed in a recent change that incorporates SAFETY Act consideration into the Federal Acquisition Regulations (FAR).

-See our Marketing Section
+See our SAFETY Act Marketing Section

 SAFETY Act & Insurance